I’d like to learn how to write automated tests!

-First, she’d need to learn the basics of programming.
+First, you will need to learn the basics of programming.
 I know a basic programming course to take!
-She’ll learn all about variables, assignments,
+You will learn all about variables, assignments,

 for-loops, functions.
 Then, we can move on to learning about HTML, the DOM and CSS selectors.
 Then…

 I had the plan all mapped out in my head.

 In our next one-on-one meeting, I enthusiastically mentioned I had seen her intent to learn test automation.

 “Indeed!” she said enthusiastically, “and here’s how I’m going to approach it.”

 What she laid out was a completely different plan.

 She happened to know that many other QAs were also interested in learning how to write automated tests, so she would turn this into a community-based learning exercise.
 Every Friday, they’d block out part of the day and learn together, supported by the more experienced test automation engineers.
 Together, they’d set up their development and testing environment, and then walk through the existing tests and explain how they worked.

 I was shocked.
 This plan was so different than what I was about to offer as advice.
 Taking this approach… made complete sense.
 It used the idea of learning in a group, which is not how I learned programming myself at all.
 The whole concept never even crossed my mind.

 This was a humbling experience.
 What would have happened if she would have been slightly less proactive?
 I would have pushed my advice earlier, and likely she’d be learning the fundamentals of programming in Pascal right now.
 Everybody knows that’s how to properly learn programming.
 That’s how I learned.